mofosyne/arduino-gameboy-printer-emulator/README.md

 # Arduino Gameboy Printer Emulator (V3)
 ![CI](https://github.com/mofosyne/arduino-gameboy-printer-emulator/workflows/CI/badge.svg?branch=master)

 This project is a Game Boy Printer emulator for Arduino boards compatible and tested with the [110 games using the Game Boy Printer](https://docs.google.com/spreadsheets/d/1RQeTHemyEQnWHbKEhUy16cPxR6vA3YfeBbyx2tIXWaU).
-Goal is also to provide an easy way for people to quickly setup and download the images from their Game Boy.
+Goal is to provide an easy way for people to quickly setup and download the images from their Game Boy.
 100% game compatibility has been reached by reverse-engineering [Real Packet Capture Examples](https://github.com/mofosyne/GameboyPrinterSniffer/tree/master/RealCapture).

 * Main project website located at [https://mofosyne.github.io/arduino-gameboy-printer-emulator/](https://mofosyne.github.io/arduino-gameboy-printer-emulator/)